gabada/Sprint-Challenge-Authentication/README.md

 bcrypt encrypts (hashes) passwords.
 This makes it so we aren't storing our passwords in plain text. **cough** FACEBOOK **cough**

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+In order to slow down attackers bcrypt adds time the security algorithm.
+This produces a Key Derivation Function.

 1. What are the three parts of the JSON Web Token?

 ## Project Set Up